Family Law Representation

 Contested divorces occur when the involved parties cannot or will not come to a mutual agreement on significant issues in their situation.
 In contested divorces, the courts must intervene and make decisions for the separating parties.
 Factors that often cannot reach compromise outside of a courtroom include childcare, timesharing, dividing assets in long-term asset-laden marriages, and protecting assets obtained before the marriage.
 It is far better for parties to come to a mutual agreement than to give that power to a judge; however, it only takes one party to demonstrate an unwillingness to cooperate for the case to go to trial.

 Clients seeking dissolution of their marriage are required to first attend a mediation session before going before the judge in Florida since it is a no-fault state.
-Mediation is an opportunity for both parties to make their case and present facts to an impartial third party that will assist them in agreeing on assets, children, and other responsibilities and duties.
+Mediation is an opportunity for both parties to make their case and present facts to an impartial third party that will assist them in agreeing on the division of assets, children, and other responsibilities and duties.
 Legal representation is not necessary at the mediation session, but it is recommended to retain a family divorce lawyer for these sessions.
 The attorneys at Hudson Family Law can provide valuable insights of the legal system to help achieve the best possible outcome for you.

 Post Divorce Proceedings